 Effective sales goals must be specific.
 Setting a goal like “increase revenue” might establish a vision for what you want to achieve, but it’s better if you include specific numbers, like “increase revenue by 15 percent,” or “achieve $1.2 million in revenue.”
 In the sales world, this usually means tying the goal to some kind of measurable metric, and defining where you want that metric to be.
 Check out this list of ways to increase sales.

-Speaking of metrics, your sales goals should be measurable.
+Speaking of sales metrics, your sales goals should be measurable.
 It doesn’t do you any good to set a goal that can’t be determined as a failure or success.
 Thankfully, there’s an abundance of modern tools available to help you measure your company’s sales statistics, so this criterion shouldn’t be an issue for your team.